fredpengpkuphy/fredpengpkuphy.github.io/_pages/about.md

 Research experience
 ======
-My first research program started from my freshman year, in which I conducted a project with a more engineering-oriented approach.
-The core of it was to leverage the context learning capabilities of the large language model and the enhanced retrieval-generating technology to enhance the image reasoning ability of the large language model.
+My first research program started from my freshman year, in which I conducted a project with an engineering-oriented approach advised by Yinjun Wu from [School of Computer Science](https://cs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn).
+The core of it was to leverage the context learning capabilities of the large language model and the retrieval-augmented generation technology to enhance the image reasoning ability of the LLMs.
+The project has reached the final stage.